Are Rice Cakes Actually Healthy? 7 Shocking Truths You Need to Know!

 Vitamins

-White rice cakes contain negligible amounts of vitamins.
-However, whole-grain brown rice cakes may retain small amounts of B vitamins, thanks to the bran layer of the rice.
+White rice cakes have almost no significant vitamin content.
+Whole-grain brown rice cakes may retain trace amounts of B vitamins, thanks to the rice bran.

 Minerals